fernandococco/brazil_netflix/README.md

 ## Summary

 The primary objective of this project is to conduct a comprehensive analysis of Brazilian content within the Netflix platform.
-We will be utilizing the Kaggle-curated dataset, "netflix_titles.csv",  which encompasses a comprehensive listing of all movies and TV shows accessible on Netflix up to the year 2021.
+We will be utilizing the Kaggle-curated dataset, "netflix_titles.csv," which encompasses a comprehensive listing of all movies and TV shows accessible on Netflix up to the year 2021.

+Additionally, a new dataset, "brazil_split.csv," has been added to the project.
+This dataset is generated after all data processing and manipulation of the "netflix_titles.csv" dataset.
+It includes data specifically related to Brazilian content on Netflix.

+## Dashboard

+To visualize the insights and analysis of Brazilian content on Netflix, a dashboard has been created using the Streamlit framework, Plotly Express, and Pandas.
+The dashboard script can be found in the "brazil_netflix_dashboard.py" file.
+The dashboard provides interactive visualizations and allows users to explore various aspects of Brazilian content on Netflix.

+To run the dashboard, make sure to install the required dependencies listed in the "requirements.txt" file.
+You can access the live dashboard at [Brazil Netflix Dashboard](https://brazil-netflix-dash.streamlit.app).

+## Dataset Columns

 1. **Type**: Categorizes the content into two primary types: "Movies" and "TV Shows."
 It distinguishes between films and television series, providing information on the format of the content.